FAQs

 Teaching and Research

-Each of the subjects taught at the University has a designated Subject Librarian who is the primary contact for academic liaison within the Library and is expert at providing library resources for your subject.
+Each of the subjects taught at the University has a designated Academic Liaison Librarian who is the primary contact for academic liaison within the Library and is expert at providing library resources for your subject.
 They deliver library Inductions and digital literacy sessions that are fully integrated within courses and can be consulted for one-to-one sessions to help with individual research.

 Where can I find guidance on copyright matters?